 Many organizations—businesses, nonprofits, and government agencies alike—hope for a better world, but devising a specific plan to make measurable improvements over time isn’t easy.
 In this post, we explore how the U.N.
 Sustainable Development Goals (SDGs) can help organizations of any stripe do just that.

 In September 2015, the United Nations asked businesses, nonprofits, individuals, and government agencies around the world to collaborate on solving society’s biggest global problems by 2030.
-Global Goals Week 2018 is the three-year anniversary of that ask.
-It’s a time to reflect on progress and make a renewed commitment to reaching these goals.
+Each year during Global Goals Week, civic, NGO, and corporations alike should reflect on progress and make a renewed commitment to reaching these goals.

 U.N.
 Sustainable Development Goals